traveltime-dev/traveltime-platform-qgis-plugin/docs/reference.md

 Before using the TravelTime platform plugin, you need to get and configure an API key.
 Please refer to the [configuration dialog](#settings-dialog) section about how to get and configure an API key.

-##### WARNING : API usage warning limit reached
+##### You have exceeded your request limit

-This means the algorithm got stopped because of the API limit warning.
-Please refer to the [configuration dialog](#settings-dialog) section about how to configure the API limit warning.
+This means the algorithm got stopped because you reached you API quote.
+Please refer to the [API limit section](#api-limit) that explains the issue in more details.

 ##### Application Id or API Key is invalid